SAP-samples/teched2025-AI167/exercises/ex1-setup-python-environment.md

 > To learn more about SAP CLoud SDK for AI (Python) go [here](https://help.sap.com/doc/generative-ai-hub-sdk/CLOUD/en-US/_reference/README_sphynx.html)
 > All available SAP Cloud SDK for AI you can find [here](https://help.sap.com/docs/sap-ai-core/sap-ai-core-service-guide/libraries-and-sdks)

-# For the next Excercise, continue in Visual Studio Code
+# For the next Exercise, continue in Visual Studio Code

 > 🟨 **TODO:**
 > _Add screenshot for Visual Code_